Uutisraivaaja Media Innovation Challenge

 What is the Uutisraivaaja Media Innovation Challenge?

 Uutisraivaaja is a media innovation challenge sponsored by the Helsingin Sanomat Foundation.
 The purpose is to find the best projects for developing media, journalism, and/or the distribution of information at large.
 The winners of the challenge will implement their project with the Uutisraivaaja Award, which is in maximum 50,000 euros per a project.
-Altogether the Helsingin Sanomat Foundation has allocated 250,000 euros for the Uutisraivaaja contest.
+In 2023 the Helsingin Sanomat Foundation allocated 250,000 euros for the Uutisraivaaja contest.

 You can participate in the Uutisraivaaja Media Innovation Challenge by submitting your proposal for a journalistic project in an online application form.